-When you have a lot of close companions (or you just see one friend all the time), the cost of your get-togethers can often blow your weekly budget.
+Whether you have a lot of close companions or you just see one friend all the time, the cost of your get-togethers can easily blow your weekly budget.
 Going shopping, getting manicures, and having fancy dinners (with prosecco, of course) all start to add up, which is why we went on a hunt for fun things to do with friends that don’t cost a ton of money.
-When you have a relationship with someone who’s awesome (we all have those), you can rely on the fact that you'll always be in great company.
-So there’s no need to spend all your hard-earned cash just to keep each other occupied.
+When you have a relationship with someone who’s awesome, you can rely on the fact that you'll always be in great company—so there’s no need to spend all your hard-earned cash just to keep each other occupied.

-That being said, we’re not telling you to just sit on the couch and talk on every friend date—although we’re on board with something that low-key once in a while.
-If you use a little imagination, you can find cool things to do near you (or even at one of your places) that's sure to be special and won’t kill your budget.
-From checking out a comedy show to window shopping, we’re here to give you inspiration for your next big friend date… Your friend (and their wallet) will thank you.
+That said, we’re not telling you to just sit on the couch and talk for every friend date—although we’re on board with something that low-key once in a while.
+If you use a little imagination, you can find cool things to do near you (or even at one of your places) that are sure to be special and won’t kill your budget.
+From checking out a comedy show to window shopping, we’re here to give you inspiration for your next big friend date.
+Your friend (and their wallet) will thank you.

 Everyone is a naysayer until their horoscope actually ends up being right one time… and then they get hooked.
-Before the month begins, sit down with your friend, and read your horoscopes aloud.
+Before the month begins, sit down with your friend and read your horoscopes aloud.
 Make note of both of your key days and any other predictions.
-You’ll both keep an eye out for each other, and then, at the end of the month, meet, and see what came true.
+You’ll both keep an eye out for each other, and then, at the end of the month, meet again and see what came true.

-When you’re not a huge drinker but still like a clubby scene—without the hefty bar tab—head to a comedy venue.
-A lot of times, your entrance fee will actually just be a drink or food minimum, so it ends up not being pricey at all.
-That’s the case at the Comedy Cellar in New York City, which has about a $20 to $25 “entrance” fee that you apply both food and drink to.
+If you’re not a huge drinker but still like a clubby scene—without the hefty bar tab—head to a comedy venue.
+Often, your entrance fee will actually just be a drink or food minimum, so it ends up not being pricey at all.
+That’s the case at the Comedy Cellar in New York City, which has about a $20 to $25 “entrance” fee that you apply to both food and drink.

-Bring a massive picnic blanket or beach towel, and spread yourselves out.
-Whether you just sit and chat and enjoy the sunshine, or you catch up on work or the latest magazine or book you’re into, you’ll be sure to have fun.
+Bring a massive picnic blanket or beach towel and spread yourselves out.
+Whether you just sit and chat while enjoying the sunshine, you catch up on work, or discuss the latest magazine or book you’re into, you’ll be sure to have fun.
 It's a great excuse to head to a place that you don't frequent as well when you're on the hunt for a venue for your get-together.

 No matter which type of organization you choose to devote your time to, it’s always more fun when you have a pal with you.
 You’ll connect on a different level after giving back—grab a tea or have dinner together afterward, and talk about your experiences.

-Nothing beats a spa day, but your favorite type of facial at home will do.
-Slather (or smooth) on your favorite DIY mask, and jump around to your favorite old-school music while the products work their magic.
-If you want to get extra fancy, slice up some cucumbers, and put them on your eyelids.
+Nothing beats a spa day, but your favorite type of facial at home will do just as well.
+Slather (or smooth) on your favorite DIY mask and jump around to your favorite old-school music while the products work their magic.
+If you want to get extra fancy, slice up some cucumbers and put them on your eyelids.

 Invite your besties over for a TV or movie night from the confines of your own home instead of heading out to an expensive theater (with even more expensive popcorn!).
-If you’re stumped, go for Gilmore Girls or a lineup of all of the Freddie Prinze Jr. movies (oh, the good-old days).
+If you’re stumped, go for Gilmore Girls or a lineup of all of the Freddie Prinze Jr. movies (oh, the good-old-days).
 Going out to the movie theater is fun, but you don’t get to hit pause, drink wine, or Postmate your favorite meal.
-Plus, if you or your friend have a Netflix or Hulu subscription, you’ll pretty much hang for free.
+Plus, if you or your friend already have a Netflix or Hulu subscription, you’ll pretty much hang for free.

 You know all those extra clothes and accessories you’re just kind of sick of?
-Act as co-hostesses, and invite your best gals over for a clothing swap party (this is one of our favorite things to do with our friends).
-How you decide to assign “values” to the items are up to you, but we bet you’ll bring at least one cool new piece home with you.
+Act as co-hostesses and invite your best gals over for a clothing swap party (this is one of our favorite things to do with our friends).
+How you decide to assign “values” to the items is up to you, but we bet you’ll bring at least one cool new piece home with you.
 You'll be able to easily shed pieces of clothing you no longer wear, and pick some more up for just the cost of a trade!

 Even if both of you are not totally comfortable in the kitchen, you’ll learn a lot—and have a ton of fun—trying out a new recipe.
-Decide what type of cuisine you feel like, and go all out.
+Decide what type of cuisine you feel like, and go all-out.
 After all, it will cost you about a quarter of the price that going to dinner would have.
 You might even start an Instagram cooking show in the process.

 It’s that time of year again.
 Venturing out to an orchard to pick your favorite fruit is the highlight of the year, and it’s even better when you’re with a good friend.
 Make a whole day of it—drive to the venue, pick fruit, and stay for a while.
 Afterward, don’t forget to stop at the shop for delectable goodies like homemade pies, jam, and the like.